Connect with us

 Does a backlog in Hinds County courts justify appointing five judges?
 Other counties could be far worse

 Cliff Johnson, attorney and director of the MacArthur Justice Center, wants to know whether Hinds County really has the worst case backlog in the state.
-Bill author Rep. Trey Lamar, R-Senatobia, has said the bill is a way to address in and the backlog in the Hinds court system.
+Bill author Rep. Trey Lamar, R-Senatobia, has said the bill is a way to address crime in Jackson and the backlog in the Hinds court system.

-“Our conclusion at this point is that the Legislature could not have made the to appoint five temporary judges to the Hinds County Circuit Court based on any meaningful analysis of that court's dockets as to the dockets in any other circuit,” Johnson told Mississippi Today.
+“Our conclusion at this point is that the Legislature could not have made the decision to appoint five temporary judges to the Hinds County Circuit Court based on any meaningful analysis of that court’s dockets as compared to the dockets in any other circuit,” Johnson told Mississippi Today.

 The center began calculating the number of open criminal cases in each circuit court district between Jan.
 1, 2013 and Feb.
 26 before realizing Mississippi Electronic Courts — the only public-facing access to case information — doesn’t keep accurate information on pending cases.